JohanOhlin/divingintoazure/_postsDrafts/2019-11-30-logging-to-azure-monitor-in-dotnet-core.markdown

 #### Using operations

-<p>By wrapping your code in telemetry operations you can group all logging and trace calls by operation name and link different types of events.
+By wrapping your code in telemetry operations you can group all logging and trace calls by operation name and link different types of events.
 All events has to be triggered inside the operation scope.
-If an exception is thrown inside of an operation but is caught outside of it, then the error logging will be without the operation information</p>
+If an exception is thrown inside of an operation but is caught outside of it, then the error logging will be without the operation information

-<p>In the example below we start an operation and make two log calls</p>
+In the example below we start an operation and make two log calls

 {% highlight csharp linenos %}
 using (_telemetryClient.StartOperation<RequestTelemetry>("Create invoice for customer"))